 This book is a contradiction.
 Sophie is not the type of person we would view as a stereotypical convict.
-The back of her book reveals she is a former public schoolgirl.
-I climb down from my middle class ivory, where from I rage at our unbalanced meritocracy which allows publicly schooled prisoners a platform over others, and delve into what Sophie actually had to say.
+The back of her book reveals she is a ‘former public schoolgirl.’
+I silenced my rage against our unbalanced meritocracy (the one that allows a public schooled prisoner a platform when such an audience is denied to others) and delved into what Sophie actually had to say.

 The judgemental tone shows the author has acquired some learnt-behaviours due to the unfair yet highly regulated prison setting she finds herself in.
 We are inducted into a world where to harshly judge and be judged is normal.
 Although later, it is clear the author has had time to reflect on her earlier situation and her judgements of others.

 Campbell ingeniously introduces us to her world through not only invitation but also deception; she makes us complicit in her judgements, as we too judge the author’s prejudices, and rank our own against hers, in a way that would be anathema when reading, say, a fiction novel.